-We created a composite measure of closeness by computing the first principal component of physical closeness, subjective closeness and the three visceral closeness measures.
-The factor loadings were all greater than .72, and this single dimension accounted for 61% of the variance of the five indicators.
-Closeness represented a form of contact associated with living on the frontier between groups, where contact not only took the form of physical closeness and associated perceptions of closeness; it was also associated with an ability to see, hear and smell one’s neighbours.

-Not surprisingly, the closer participants lived to an informal settlement, the more threat they experienced (r=.29).
+Not surprisingly, the closer participants lived to an informal settlement, the more threat they experienced (r=.27, p < .0001, 95% CI = .17;.36).
 The relationship is well illustrated graphically in Figure 1, which shows the geographic distribution of threat in Northdale.
 The map exposes the frontier, showing that pockets of threat exist in areas in the immediate proximity to or in eyeshot of the informal settlements.
 It also shows how the physical geography of Northdale affects the experience of threat.
 Most notably, the lowest levels of threat are experienced by residents living in the regions geographically separated from the informal settlements by streams.